our mission logistics

 “I’m going to book my flight to Ho Chi Minh City!!”

-Applying for your business visa: We need your arrival and departure details submitted to us by 3/30/2020.
+Applying for your work visa: We need your arrival and departure details submitted to us by 3/30/2020.
 This information is required to apply for our entire groups’ work visa for Vietnam.
 The work visa is mandatory for us to carry out our services during our summer medical mission.
 VnHOPE is working with Titan, a travel agency who will be applying for our visa.
 The cost will be $65 per volunteer.
 Prior to leaving for Vietnam, VnHOPE will provide all volunteers with a work visa.

 Booking your flights: You need to book flights to arrive to Ho Chi Minh City before noon on 6/28/2020.
 Most volunteers will arrive at around the same time if you travel on the red eye flights leaving the USA.
 We have charter buses which will pick our group up for check in at our hotel.
 If you land later than noon on 6/28, you will need to arrange for your own transportation to the hotel.
 In addition if you arrive earlier than 6/28 you will need to meet up with the group on that day.
 Early arrival volunteers should go directly to the hotel and wait for us at the lobby around noon.
 All volunteers arriving on 6/28 will meet right outside the exit gate of the international terminal, look for volunteers with VnHOPE badges.
 Students will pick up their badges and help load boxes and supplies onto the buses and trucks.